lammps/lammps/doc/src/Modify_atom.rst

 * memory_usage_bonus

-The :doc:`atom_style body <atom_style>` command can define a particle geomerty with an arbitrary number of values.
+The :doc:`atom_style body <atom_style>` command can define a particle geometry with an arbitrary number of values.
 This method reads it from a data file:

 * data_body